fluencelabs/devcontainer/tutorial/aqua/quick_start.md

 ```bash
 -d '{"host_service":{"service_id":"c9a315de-4fe2-4730-8f40-9209428383bc", "node": "12D3KooWKnEqMfYo9zvfHmqTLpLdiHXPe4SVqUWcWHDJdFGrSmcA"}, "name": "Aquamarine", "greet": false}'
 ```

-and with that we can run our imporved version:
+and with that we can run our improved version:

 ```bash
 fldist \